ntnu-arl/aerial_gym_simulator/docs/4_simulation_components.md

 ## Tasks

 An environment specification determines what is populated in an independent simulation instance and how the collective simulation steps through time based on commanded actions.
 The task here is however slightly different.
 We intend to use this term of interpreting task-specific information from the environment.
 A task class instantiates the entire simulation with all its parallel robots and assets and therefore, has access to all the simulation information.
 We intend to use this class to determine how the environment is interpreted for RL tasks.
-For example, a given simulation instance with sim params, environment and asset specification, robot, sensors and controller specifications, can be utilied to train a policy to perform completely different tasks.
+For example, a given simulation instance with sim params, environment and asset specification, robot, sensors and controller specifications, can be utilized to train a policy to perform completely different tasks.
 Example of these could include setpoint navigation through clutter, observing a specific asset in the simulation, perching on that specific asset in simulation and so on and so forth.
 All these tasks can be performed with the same set of objects in the environment, but require a different interpretation of the environment data for training the RL algorithm appropriately.
 This can be done within the Task classes.
 A task can be specified in the files in the `config/task_config` folder as:

 ??? example "Example of a Task Configuration"
     ```python